Jesssullivan/ts-caddy/README.md

 ***Next steps:***
-- We can use this playbook to provision and deploy mTLS both from clients to the reverse proxy and from the reverse proxy to the host.
+- We can extend this playbook to provision and deploy mTLS both from clients to the reverse proxy and from the reverse proxy to the host.

 **On darwin controllers, you'll need dees:**